Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Before you begin
 If you do not have Adyen API keys, follow the official Adyen [get started guide](https://docs.adyen.com/checkout/get-started) to set up your account, get your API key.
-In order to make the extension module working, follow our [deployment guide](./DeploymentGuide.md).
+In order to make the extension module up and running, follow our [deployment guide](./DeploymentGuide.md).

 ## Step 1: commercetools checkout validations